VidyaMS/PM_for_Scania_Trucks/README.md

 $500 for every record that is supposed to be a 'failure' but predicted as 'non-failure'.
 $10 for every record that is supposed to be a 'non-failure' but is predicted as 'failure'.

-Direction for Analysis : Feature Reduction , Feature Selection , Model metric - least cost.
+Direction for Analysis : Feature Reduction , Feature Selection , Model selection - based on least cost.
 Future Work : Model optimization .